Gibber13/blogs.nearinfinity.com/README.md

 rake blog:create
 # And begin Editting your new blog
 ```
 A blog can be written in [Markdown](http://daringfireball.net/projects/markdown/), HTML, and [Textile](http://www.textism.com/tools/textile/).
-If there is a mistake in the generated metadata (front yaml) then make any necessary changes.
+You can edit the generated front yaml to make any necessary changes.

+Do not remove the date that is generated in the filename

-Editing Your Bio
+Editing Your Profile
 ----------------

-As part of Near Infinity's new site and blogging system you now have your own bio page.
+As part of Near Infinity's new site and blogging system you now have your own profile page.
+Your profile is located at /blogs/user_name/index.html.
 This is your personal space to professionally express yourself.
-Each bio has two sections, an about you list (the front yaml) and the bio at the bottom.
-The bio portion is written in standard html.
-If you wish to edit the about you section and also wish to use a ':' then you need to surround the value with quotations (otherwise it causes compile errors).
+Each profile has two sections: an about you section (the front yaml) and a bio section.
+The bio section is written in standard html.
+Your profile page can also be written as markdown but you must rename the file index.md.
+If you add a line to your about you section that contains a colon, you need to surround the entire string in quotes (otherwise it causes compile errors).
 For example:
 ```
 title: A Great Title

-# This title with a colon would now become
-title: "A Greater Title: Part 2"
+title: "A Greater Title: Part 2"  # This title needs to be surrounded in quotes
 ```

 Syntax Highlighting